 (c)(1) contain or be accompanied by a statement of facts sufficient to support probable cause for the charged offense or offenses.
 The information need not include facts such as time, place, means, intent, manner, value, and ownership unless necessary to charge the offense.
 Supporting physical materials such as money, securities, written instruments, pictures, statutes, and judgments may be identified using names or by describing the documents.
 Neither presumptions of law nor matters of judicial notice need be stated,

 (d) Amending the information.
 The court may permit an information to be amended at any time before trial has commenced so long as the substantial rights of the defendant are not prejudiced.
 If an additional or different offense is charged, the defendant has the right to a preliminary hearing on that offense as provided under these rules and any continuance as necessary to meet the amendment.
 The court may permit an information to be amended after the trial has commenced but before verdict if no additional or different offense is charged and the substantial rights of the defendant are not prejudiced.
 After verdict, an information may be amended so as to state the offense with such particularity as to bar a subsequent prosecution for the same offense upon the same set of facts.

-(e) When facts not set out in an information or indictment are required to inform a defendant of the nature and cause of the offense charged, so as to enable him to prepare his defense, the defendant may file a written motion for a bill of particulars.
-The motion shall be filed at arraignment or within ten days thereafter, or at such later time as the court may permit.
+(e) Bill of particulars.
+When facts not set out in an information are required to inform a defendant of the nature and cause of the offense charged, so as to enable the defendant to prepare a defense, the defendant may file a written motion for a bill of particulars.
+The motion must be filed at arraignment or within 14 days thereafter, or at such later time as the court may permit.
 The court may, on its own motion, direct the filing of a bill of particulars.
 A bill of particulars may be amended or supplemented at any time subject to such conditions as justice may require.
-The request for and contents of a bill of particulars shall be limited to a statement of factual information needed to set forth the essential elements of the particular offense charged.
+The request for and contents of a bill of particulars must be limited to a statement of factual information needed to set forth the essential elements of the particular offense charged.